autodesk-platform-services/aps-tutorial-postman/DA43dsMax/instructions/task-1.md

 ## Create an App

-1. Follow the instructions on the tutorial [Create an App](https://aps.autodesk.com/en/docs/oauth/v1/tutorials/create-app/).
+1. Follow the instructions on the tutorial [Create an App](https://aps.autodesk.com/en/docs/oauth/v2/tutorials/create-app/).
  When specifying details of the app,  select "Design Automation API" and "Data Management API".

-2. Jot down the *Client ID* and *Client Secret* of the app you created.
+2. Note down the *Client ID* and *Client Secret* of the app you created.
 You will need this in the next step.

 ## Save Client ID and Client Secret to Postman Environment Variables